DMoinzen/SpeedReadingTraining/README.md

 # SpeedReadingTraining
-  Some simple Python scripts that intent to train abilities for speed reading Some References where the methodes to train "speed reading" were found are given at the end of this document
+Some simple Python scripts that intent to train abilities for speed reading.
+Will add more in time.

+References, where the methodes to train "speed reading" were found, are given at the end of this document.

+I hope to evolve this into a app for windows.

 # Reading Speed measurement (work in progress)

+A script to measure your current reading speed.
+Because for effective training it is important to quantify the progress made.

+Asks for level of understanding (self test) because speed does not matter if you don't understand anything.

+Asks how dificult the text was (content wise) because if the brain needs time to progress the information one can not read at maximum speed.

 # Speed Reading Training 1: Find the Number
-  This script outputs a find the number "game" into the comandline.
+This script outputs a find-the-number "game" into the comandline.

 The goal is to find the numbers 1 - 20 as fast as possible in sequence.

 Objective: (This should train:)

   1) The speed to recognice text.

   2) coordination of the eyes.